tspeed90/cv/README.md

 # Tammy Speed | CV

-I am a Software Developer and graduate of [Founders & Coders](https://foundersandcoders.com/).
-I am passionate about building accessible applications with intuitive, user-friendly UIs and producing high-quality code.
+I am a Software Engineer with a passion for building accessible, intuitive and user-friendly applications and producing readable and maintainable code.

 ## Skills